Ad Network Detector

 Does this measure revenue, fill rate, or ad quality?

-No. It detects page-level ad-network signals and seller-file alignment.
+No. It detects public page-level ad-network signals and seller-file alignment.
 Revenue, fill, viewability, auction participation, and ad quality require ad-server, SSP, bidder, or analytics reports.

 Why did it find a partner in ads.txt that is not on the page?